forcedotcom/salesforcedx-vscode/docs/articles/apex/refactoring.md

 ## Refactor: Extract Local Variable

 You can extract valid expression types into local variables.
-Please note that not all expression types are supported at this time.
+Please note that not all expression types are currently supported.

 This new variable will be instantiated above the currently selected line.
 It will retain the formatting of the expression that is selected.